Grenfell Projects Fund

 The Grenfell Projects Fund was introduced as part of the Council’s five-year Grenfell Recovery Strategy and provides grants to local residents and organisations to support North Kensington’s community-led recovery.

-We’re now into the third year of the Strategy and currently working with our Residents-led Panel to design and roll out the next round of the Grenfell Projects Fund.
+We’re now into the third year of the Strategy and currently working with our Residents-led Panel to roll out the second round of the Grenfell Projects Fund.

 Grenfell Projects Fund 2

 Over £1.2 million has now been allocated to 40 North Kensington community projects as part of the second round of the Fund.